 Sausalito is a picturesque waterfront town with some of the best views looking back into the city.
 After developing rapidly during the Second World War, Sausalito became an artistic, affluent area, as well as a popular tourist destination, characterized by beautiful homes nestled in the hills lining the bay.

-Drive 40 miles northwest of San Francisco, weaving through farmland, orchards and vineyards, and seek out Bodega Bay, a small town in Sonoma County with a perfect view of the Pacific Ocean.
-Bodega Bay is a popular area for hiking, bird watching and gray whale watching from Bodega Head.
-Visitors also love the beaches, where people surf, kayak or simply take in the view.
+Drive 70 miles north of San Francisco, weaving through farmland, orchards, and vineyards, and seek out Bodega Bay, a small town in Sonoma County with a perfect view of the Pacific Ocean.
+Bodega Bay is a popular area for hiking, bird watching, and gray-whale watching from Bodega Head.
+Visitors also love the beaches, where people surf, kayak, or simply take in the view.

-Situated in Mendocino County between the Gualala River and sits three hours north of San Francisco.
+Situated in Mendocino County, Gualala is three hours north of San Francisco.
 While many escape to this small town for the waterfront views and redwood trees, others opt to take in the impressive art and culture scene; Gualala Arts showcases local artists’ work and offers music, theater and photography classes for adults and children.

-South of San Francisco, Monterey is an easy getaway from the city, located right by the gorgeous Monterey Bay.
+Roughly 100 miles south of San Francisco, Monterey is an easy getaway from the city, located right by the gorgeous Monterey Bay.
 Home to whales, seals and sea otters, the shore is lined with 36 breathtaking parks, perfect for hiking or a morning run along the ocean.
-Locals and visitors alike enjoy beaches along the coastline, and year-around moderate ocean temperatures and plenty of sunshine.
+Locals and visitors alike enjoy beaches along the coastline, with year-around moderate ocean temperatures and plenty of sunshine.

-Tahoe is an outdoor-lover’s paradise all year round; and one of the most beautiful areas in California.
+Tahoe is an outdoor-lover’s paradise all year round, and one of the most beautiful areas in California.
 Situated right on the border of Nevada and California, Tahoe offers activities for just about anyone.
-Whether it is skiing in South Lake Tahoe during the winter, hiking Mount Tallac in the summer, or spending time on the sandy beaches around the 6,225-foot lake, there’s no shortage of breathtaking views all year round from nearly any viewpoint.
+Whether it is skiing in South Lake Tahoe during the winter, hiking Mount Tallac in the summer, or spending time on the sandy beaches around the 192-square-mile (496-square-kilometer) lake, there’s no shortage of breathtaking views all year round from nearly any viewpoint.

-Calistoga is less well known than the neighboring towns of Napa or Sonoma, but the drive north of the city of San Francisco is well worth the trip; Calistoga has geothermal hot spring pools, geysers, mud baths and picturesque vineyards with incredible wine.
+Calistoga is less well known than the neighboring towns of Napa or Sonoma, but the drive north of San Francisco is well worth the trip; Calistoga has geothermal hot spring pools, geysers, mud baths and picturesque vineyards with incredible wine.

 Half Moon Bay